Current FSU Student Organizations

 Student Organization Email: email@example.com

 This club is designed to create networking opportunities for students and to gain knowledge in planning events.
 This club will teach students new marketing and developing skills that are useful throughout the industry.
+We will work together to foster a good learning environment where any club members no matter their major can grow and learn!

 Student Organization Email: firstname.lastname@example.org